 Beware of con artists posing as health inspectors.
 Amador County Environmental Health inspectors carry Amador County photo identification at all times.
 They do not call to make appointments for inspections, do not collect money on site, and do not normally conduct night inspections.
 If you are unsure about an inspector, call us at 209 223-6439 for verification.

-CERTIFIED PROFESSIONAL FOOD MANAGER EXAMINATION - The Amador County Environmental Health Department has scheduled a class and exam for Thursday, February 22, 2018 at 8:30 a.m.
-To register, complete a registration form and send to the Environmental Health Department.
-Any questions, call (209) 223-6439.
+CERTIFIED PROFESSIONAL FOOD MANAGER EXAMINATION - The next class and exam have been scheduled for Thursday, June 28, 2018.
+Please complete a registration form and submit with fee to the Amador County Environmental Health Department.